l7mp/dcontroller/README.md

 - Operator arguments go into lists, optional for single-argument ops (like @len and @not).
 - No multi-dimensional lists: arrays our unpacked to the top level.

+## Caveats

+- Full RBAC.
+- The strategic merge patch implementation does not handle lists.

 <!-- The Kubernetes controller-runtime Project is a set of go libraries for building -->
 <!-- Controllers.
 It is leveraged by [Kubebuilder](https://book.kubebuilder.io/) and -->